oVirt/ovirt-site/source/integration/quality-assurance.html.md

 ## Notes:

-This page has been created following <https://fedoraproject.org/wiki/QA> as model
+This page has been created following <https://fedoraproject.org/wiki/QA> as a model